 Logging Bob Marshall’s vision down to its core

-You can see from the map below how much logging has occurred on the Siskiyou National Forest since Bob Marshall envisioned a vast protected wild area like that bearing his name in Idaho.
+The map below shows how much logging has occurred on the Siskiyou National Forest since Bob Marshall envisioned a vast protected wild area like that bearing his name in Idaho.
 The good news is that the unprotected wild lands (the North and South Kalmiopsis) adjacent to the Kalmiopsis Wilderness still have much of their integrity intact.
 But the struggle goes on over mining, roading and logging.

 To date we only have 2017 Google Earth imagery (click here for larger view) that predates the Chetco Bar fire.
 In the few months since the fire cooled, a significant part of the 14,000 acres of private land within the fire’s 191,000 acre perimeter has has been logged.
 One source estimates this could be as many as 9,500 acres.
 In addition the U.S. Forest Service is proposing to log an additional 4,000 acres.
 Much of this is within the Chetco River’s watershed.
 So this snapshot of past logging is already out of date.